Left-Right Symmetry Breaking in CLIP-style Vision-Language Models Trained on Synthetic Spatial-Relation Data: Attention pattern observed in generalizing model with 2-layer vision encoder

 Here, we demonstrate the emergence of attention gradients in a generalizing model with a 2-layer architecture (accuracy: 1.0 for single-object positional, 1.0 for seen-pair configuration, and 0.86 for unseen-pair generalization).
 We extend the reduced 1-layer model from Sec.~\ref{sec_attention_pattern} by replacing the vision encoder with a 2-layer variant ($M_B=2, M_{\rm rep}=1, M_h=4$) while retaining the 1-layer text encoder.

 Following the same approach as for the 1-layer model, we decompose the contributions to the pre-softmax logit into several terms for the first layer of the vision encoder.
-As shown in Fig.~\ref{sfig:sfig_two_layer_attention}, we observe gradients in these contributing terms.
-However, unlike the 1-layer model analyzed in the main text, the attention across all tokens influences the output in the 2-layer model, resulting in more complex gradient patterns.
-Due to this added complexity, we leave a thorough investigation of the 2-layer attention dynamics for future work.
+As shown in Fig.~\ref{sfig:sfig_two_layer_attention}, we observe horizontal attention gradients in the contributing terms of the first layer, similar to those in the 1-layer model.
+Nevertheless, the second layer may introduce additional mechanisms that increase the overall complexity of the attention dynamics.
+A thorough investigation of how the two layers interact, including disentangling the contributions of each layer, is an important direction for future work.